 The sweet fest ended with the restaurant’s version of the crepe suzette, caramelised sugar, butter, tangerine and smidgen of cointreau.
 It was the ideal way to conclude our delectable foray into Brittany’s traditional speciality.

-L’Ami Malo is a welcome addition on the new restaurant scene.
+L’Ami Malo is a welcome addition to the list of new restaurants near Liverpool Street.
 I love the fact it specialises in only one French food.
 A quirky French creperie with a modern twist is exactly what the London foodie scene needs.

 L’Ami Malo | 14 Artillery Passage | London | E1 7LJ